stresearch/face-manipulation-datasets/README.md

 [5] C. Yu, J. Wang, C. Peng, C. Gao, G. Yu, and N. Sang.
 Bisenet: Bilateral segmentation network for real-time semantic segmentation.
 In Proceedings of the European conference on computer vision (ECCV), pages 325–341, 2018

+## Acknowledgment
+This material is based upon work supported by DARPA under Contract No. HR0011-20-C-0129.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.

+DISTRIBUTION A. Approved for public release: distribution unlimited.